 1714.7 change as shown

 The MAC functional description is presented in this clause.
-The architecture of the MAC sublayer, including the distributed coordination function (DCF), the hybrid coordination function (HCF), the mesh coordination function (MCF), and their coexistence in an IEEE 802.11 LAN are introduced in 10.2 (MAC architecture).
+The architecture of the MAC sublayer, including the distributed coordination function (DCF), Enhanced Distributed Channel Access (EDCA), HCF Coordinated Channel Access (HCCA), the mesh coordination function (MCF), and their coexistence in an IEEE 802.11 LAN are introduced in 10.2 (MAC architecture).
 These functions are expanded on in 10.3 (DCF), 10.23 (HCF), and 10.24 (Mesh coordination function (MCF)).

 10.2 MAC architecture